DAF201/2022_fall_school_garbage/Logic.md

 ## Proof Strategies for proving p → q

-> Choose a method.
+> Choose a method
 >
->>1.First try a direct method of proof.
+>>1.First try a direct method of proof
 >>
->> 2.If this does not work, try an indirect method (e.g., try to prove the contrapositive).
+>> 2.If this does not work, try an indirect method (e.g., try to prove the contrapositive)
 >
-> For whichever method you are trying, choose a strategy.
+> For whichever method you are trying, choose a strategy
 >> 1.First try forward reasoning.
 Start with the axioms and known theorems and construct a sequence of steps that end in the conclusion.
-Start with p and prove q, or start with ¬q and prove ¬p.
+Start with p and prove q, or start with ¬q and prove ¬p
 >>
 >> 2.If this doesn’t work, try backward reasoning